NOAH

 Valuation

-Noah Holdings Limited appears attractively valued relative to its earnings, cash flows, and sector peers.
+Noah Holdings Limited appears expensively valued relative to its fundamentals and growth prospects.

 Moat